 - Obverse: double eagle surmounted by a crown and wearing a red/white/red breast shield edged gold

-- Reverse: a silver hunting rifle resting on a filed stone with a silver scroll bearing the motto "Minis promtior ictrs" in black
+- Reverse (variant 1): Red field pennant, central device consisting of a silver hunting rifle resting on a field stone with a silver scroll bearing the motto "Minis promtior ictrs" in black

-- Reverse (variant): red with a golden castle on a silver mountain, silver hill with red zigzag with a red and silver standard at the top, this hill stands in the middle of the scene.
+- Reverse (variant 2): Red field pennant, central device consisting of a golden castle on a silver mountain, silver hill with red zigzag with a red and silver standard at the top, this hill stands in the middle of the scene.
 The whole surmounted by a silver scroll with the motto "Paratus ad omnia" in black

 This article incorporates texts from the following book which is now in the public domain:

 - Thürheim, Andreas; Die Reiter-Regiment der k. k. österreichischen Armee, vol. 1 - Die Cürassiere und Dragoner, F.B.
 Geitler, Wien: 1862, pp. 267-292